biomedicalinformaticsgroup/cadmus/README.md

 A: It seems that you are on a shared computer, you need to identify who is the owner of tika.log, using ls -l on the directory printed with your error.
 Once you know, ask one to change the permission so that you can read, write and execute tika.log as well.
 One way to do that is using the command 'chmod'.
 You should also 'chmod' the following '/tmp/tika-server.log'

 ## Version

+### Version 0.3.15
+-> Add the parameters 'colab1' and 'colab2' to be able to run an example Notebook on Google Colab and bypass the restriction on runing the pipeline function on the bash system from the terminal.

 ### Version 0.3.14
 -> Add the keyword field from the Medline file to the result.